PatrickEleeve/mapeval/README.md

 ```

 Watch the console.
 Trades and warnings print in real time.
 Session files land in `logs/`.
+All timestamps in logs and console output use UTC+0 for reproducibility.

 ## Inspect Output
 Logs hold JSON bundles.
 Each record stores parameters plus equity history.
 Use `jq` or notebooks for analysis.